-On behalf of the Board of Inch Kenneth Kajang Rubber Public Limited Company, I present herewith the One Hundred and Twelfth Annual Report and Financial Statements of the Company and the Group for the financial year ended 31 December 2021.
+On behalf of the Board of Inch Kenneth Kajang Rubber Public Limited Company, I present herewith the One Hundred and Thirteenth Annual Report and Financial Statements of the Company and the Group for the financial year ended 31 December 2022.

-Due to the downturn in business amidst the pandemic, the Board has decided that no dividend be proposed for the financial year ending 31 December 2021.
+Due to the downturn in business amidst the pandemic, the Board has decided that no dividend is proposed for the financial year ended 31 December 2022.

-During the financial year under review, the Group recorded a revenue of RM32.660 million and a loss after tax of RM12.296 million compared to a revenue of RM10.061 million and a post-tax loss of RM15.890 million for the previous year.
-The increase in Group’s turnover by RM22.599 million is mainly due to the high demand for our rubber blocks during the financial year under review.
+During the financial year under review, the Group recorded a revenue of RM21.018 million compared to a revenue of RM32.660 million for the previous year.
+The decrease in Group’s turnover by RM11.642 million is mainly due to the lower demand for our rubber blocks during the financial year under review.

 The Master Plan to develop the land bank in Kajang, totalling approximately 140 hectares has been submitted to the One Stop Centre of Majlis Perbandaran Kajang.
-It is currently pending clearance of a few technical matters.
-We envisage that the approval would be obtained by second half 2022.
-Once approved, we shall prioritise our submission for some of the residential area, as we feel that the commercial centre can only be done after a few years.
+It is currently pending clearance before submission to the State level.
+We envisage that the approval would be obtained by second half of 2023.
+Once approved, we shall submit our building plan based on our phasing beginning in 2024.
+Our target Gross Development Value (“GDV”) for the whole project is about RM4.5 billion.

 On behalf of the Board, I wish to express my appreciation to all our customers, shareholders, business partners, bankers and government authorities for their continued support and encouragement during the year.